microfeed/microfeed/README.md

 A legit project name should have these characters: [a-z], [A-Z], [0-9], and -

-We recommend using the custom domain name that you'll use for this project and replace . with -
+We recommend using the custom domain name that you'll use for this project and replace dot (.) with dash (-)

 For example, if you use photos.mycustomdomain.com, then the project name should be photos-mycustomdomain-com

+Note: Don't use underscore (_), space ( ), and other characters outside [a-z], [A-Z], [0-9] and -.
+Or Cloudflare Pages won't let you create a project.
 </details>

 In total, you'll add 5 secrets for GitHub Actions: